5 Things to Think About Before You Buy New Tires

 A new set of tires is needed when the tread on your tires is worn down.
 Your vehicle’s tread is the ridges on the top of your tires that provide friction, allowing for controlled starting, stopping, and turning.
 Worn tread means compromised safety, especially in adverse weather conditions.
 There is a tread penny test often used to determine whether or not your car needs new tires.
 This test involves sticking a penny into the tread of your tires and marking where on Lincoln’s head the tread stops.
 Ideally, you will not be able to see the top on Lincoln’s head at all.
 Once you can see the entirety of Lincoln’s head, you know it is time for new tires.

 Inspect your Car and Current Tires

 Why do you need new tires?
 Is it because they have acquired normal wear and tear from regular driving?
 Or could there be an issue that caused you to arrive at a needed replacement early?
 Before buying a set of tires, inspect your current tires for insight into points of wear and tear.
 You will want to ensure that you do not have any vehicle issues that may be contributing to the decline in tire function.
-These issues will need to be repaired before investing in the new tire set.
+These issues will need to be addressed before investing in the new tire set.
 Common vehicle causes of extra tire wear are: